 These degenerative changes cause height loss within your spine that leads to the pressure and pinching.
 Tumors and an injury to your spine can also lead to narrowing and discomfort.

-To better understand the cause of your symptoms and help direct his treatment plan, he may request diagnostic testing, such as an X-ray, MRI, electromyography (EMG), or nerve conduction study (NCS).
+To better understand the cause of your symptoms and help direct the treatment plan, they may request diagnostic testing, such as an X-ray, MRI, electromyography (EMG), or nerve conduction study (NCS).

-Initially, he takes a conservative approach to care and may recommend physical therapy, pain medication, and/or anti-seizure medication.
+Initially, they take a conservative approach to care and may recommend physical therapy, pain medication, and/or anti-seizure medication.

-If conservative measures fail to relieve your symptoms or your symptoms worsen despite these interventions, Dr. Tarabishy may suggest more invasive treatments.
-Some of the treatment options he offers for the management of spinal stenosis include:
+If conservative measures fail to relieve your symptoms or your symptoms worsen despite these interventions, the team may suggest more invasive treatments.
+Some of the treatment options for the management of spinal stenosis include:

-For comprehensive care of spinal stenosis, call Enhance Center today to schedule an appointment with the interventional pain management specialist.
+For comprehensive care of spinal stenosis, call Restorative Physical Medicine today to schedule an appointment with the interventional pain management specialist.